vpubchain/vpub-bitcore-node/docs/services/bitcoind.md

 # Vpub Service

 The Vpub Service is a Node.js interface to [Vpub Core](https://github.com/vpubchain/vpub-core) for querying information about the vpub block chain.
-It will manage starting and stopping `particld` or connect to several running `particld` processes.
+It will manage starting and stopping `vpubd` or connect to several running `vpubd` processes.
 It uses an instance of a Vpub with additional indexes enabled for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration

-The default configuration will include a "spawn" configuration in "particld".
-This defines the location of the block chain database and the location of the `particld` daemon executable.
-The below configuration points to a local clone of `vpub`, and will start `particld` automatically with your Node.js application.
+The default configuration will include a "spawn" configuration in "vpubd".
+This defines the location of the block chain database and the location of the `vpubd` daemon executable.
+The below configuration points to a local clone of `vpub`, and will start `vpubd` automatically with your Node.js application.

 ```json
   "servicesConfig": {